grafana/grafana/docs/sources/administration/provisioning.md

 #### Making changes to a provisioned dashboard

-It's possible to make changes to a provisioned dashboard in Grafana UI, but there's currently no possibility to automatically save the changes back to the provisioning source.
+If the the `allowUiUpdates` configuration value is set to true `Save` will let you save provisioned dashboards as with any manually created dashboard.

+> **Note.**
+> If a dashboard is saved from the UI and then later updated / saved to disk the dashboard will always be overwritten.
+The `Version` property in the json file will not affect this even if it is lower then the existing dashboard.
+>
+> If a dashboard is saved from the UI and then later the file is removed from disk, the dashboard will be deleted unless the configuration option `disableDeletion` is set to true.

-However, if you make changes to a provisioned dashboard you can `Save` the dashboard which will bring up a *Cannot save provisioned dashboard* dialog like seen in the screenshot below.
+If the `allowUiUpdates` configuration value is set to false, then `Save` will instead bring up a *Cannot save provisioned dashboard* dialog like seen in the screenshot below.
-Here available options will let you `Copy JSON to Clipboard` and/or `Save JSON to file` which can help you synchronize your dashboard changes back to the provisioning source.
+Here available options will let you `Copy JSON to Clipboard` and/or `Save JSON to file`.
+This can help you synchronize your dashboard changes back to the provisioning source.

 Note: The JSON shown in input field and when using `Copy JSON to Clipboard` and/or `Save JSON to file` will have the `id` field automatically removed to aid the provisioning workflow.

 {{< docs-imagebox img="/img/docs/v51/provisioning_cannot_save_dashboard.png" max-width="500px" class="docs-image--no-shadow" >}}

 ### Reusable Dashboard Urls